code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

  We then check the `CountDownLatch` from the `Receiver` to verify that a message was received.

 An embedded Kafka broker is automatically started by using a `@ClassRule`.
-Check out following [Spring Kafka test example]({{ site.url }}/spring-kafka-test-example.html) for more detailed information on this topic.
-As the embedded broker is started on a random port, we override <var>'bootstrap-servers'</var> property via `setProperty()`.
+Check out following [Spring Kafka test example]({{ site.url }}/spring-kafka-embedded-unit-test-example.html) for more detailed information on this topic.
+As the embedded server is started on a random port, we override <var>'bootstrap-servers'</var> property via `setProperty()`.

 Using `@Before` we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message might already be sent before the listeners are assigned to the topic).